peterlozano/jira-worklog-import/Readme.md

 composer install
 ```

-Create a .env file with the following:
+Create a .env file at least with the following info:

 ```
 JIRA_HOST="https://<SUBDOMAIN>.atlassian.net"